Osiris-Team/Osiris-Team/dev_contract.md

 **6.4 Task Priority:** The Developer shall propose the order, priority, and selection of tasks to be undertaken and delivered.
 The Client shall have the right to review and approve this proposed prioritization.
 Final task prioritization shall be mutually agreed upon, provided that such decisions do not conflict with any previously agreed-upon deadlines or priority arrangements.

+**6.5 Task Change:** The Client may propose changes or new tasks in writing.
+The Developer shall promptly estimate the impact on time and cost, and the parties will mutually agree in writing before proceeding.
+Any material change in the scope or requirements of a task after work has begun must be documented in writing and approved by both parties, including any adjustment to the fee, timeline, or deliverables.

-**6.5 Delivery:** All completed tasks must be delivered by the Developer in one of the following ways, depending on who owns or maintains the repository:
+**6.6 Delivery:** All completed tasks must be delivered by the Developer in one of the following ways, depending on who owns or maintains the repository:

   1. When the Client or a Third-Party created or owns the repository:
      - The Developer must submit the task as a separate Merge Request (MR) to the Client’s upstream repository (or fork), using a descriptive branch name and meaningful commit messages.